nebrius/commascript/README.md

 });
 ```

-CommaType code is local to the current scope and works just like strict mode with a "use commatype" directive.
+CommaScript code is local to the current scope and works just like strict mode with a "use commascript" directive.

 License
 =======